Louis D. Brandeis Center for Human Rights Under Law: Stanford Title VII lawsuit (2021)

-University of Illinois-Urbana Champaign (2020–2021)
+University of Illinois Urbana-Champaign (2020–2021)

-In response to numerous allegations of antisemitic behavior at the University of Illinois-Urbana Champaign (UIUC), in March 2020, a complaint was filed with the Department of Education's Office for Civil Rights (OCR).
+In response to numerous allegations of antisemitic behavior at the University of Illinois Urbana-Champaign (UIUC), in March 2020, a complaint was filed with the Department of Education's Office for Civil Rights (OCR).
 This complaint, on behalf of the Jewish students at the university, was filed by the Louis D. Brandeis Center for Human Rights Under Law and Arnold & Porter Kaye Scholer LLP in collaboration with the Jewish United Fund and Hillel International, stating that the events taking place on campus are in violation of Title VI of the Civil Rights Act of 1964.

 In November 2020, OCR then opened an investigation into the complaint.
 Following this action, UIUC along with LDB, Hillel International, and the Jewish United Fund put out a "joint statement" pledging to take a number of concrete steps to address antisemitism on its campus and support Jewish students.

-Among these commitments, they promised to form an “Advisory Council on Jewish and Campus Life” and have just recently announced its establishment.
+Among these commitments, they promised to form an Advisory Council on Jewish and Campus Life.
 Additionally, within the statement are provisions allowing students to publicly express their Jewish identity, identification with Israel and their belief in Zionism without fear of discrimination or intimidation.
 The university has pledged to safeguard these rights and more, to ensure the safety of its Jewish students and condemn anyone who threatens antisemitic harassment.